Pyper America

-Pyper America Holder (née Smith; born March 13, 1997) is an American model, actress, and musician.
-She is the bassist in an alternative rock band called The Atomics.
+Pyper America Whitworth (née Smith; born March 13, 1997) is an American model, actress, and musician.

 Early life

 Pyper America was raised in Utah by a family who were members of the Church of Jesus Christ of Latter-day Saints.
 Her parents are Sheridan and Dallon Smith, a former model and a guitar string entrepreneur.
-Third of four children, her siblings are also models and musicians: two older sisters Cheyenne Starlie (born 1993), Daisy Clementine (born 1996), and a younger brother Lucky Blue (born 1998).
+Third of four children, her siblings are also models and musicians: two older sisters Cheyenne Starlie (born 1993), Daisy Clementine (born 1995), and a younger brother Lucky Blue (born 1998).

 She also lived in Montana and California.
 At the age of 16, she moved with her family from Utah to Los Angeles, California, where she described experiencing culture shock.

 Career

 On the runway she has walked for Giorgio Armani, Dolce & Gabbana, Cushnie et Ochs, Philipp Plein, Moschino, and Ermanno Scervino.

 In advertisements, she has modeled for Moncler, Calvin Klein, and H&M alongside her siblings; as well as Forever 21 and Tiffany and Co.

 She has appeared in the magazines L'Officiel, Vogue España, Seventeen, Vogue Ukraine, Allure, Love, W, and Elle among others.

 With Superga, she designed a shoe line for spring 2017.

 As a devout Latter-day Saint, she has chosen to not pose nude.

+She is the bassist in an alternative rock band called The Atomics.

 Personal life

 During 2016 and 2017, Pyper America dated Brandon Thomas Lee, son of Tommy Lee and Pamela Anderson.

 In late 2017, she started dating Australian Quaid Rippon Holder.
 They got engaged on November 23, 2018.
+They got married in 2019 and divorced in 2023.
+She then married Miles Whitworth in 2025.